rails/rails/guides/source/testing.md

-The beauty of system testing is that it is similar to [integration testing](#integration-testing) in that it tests the user's interaction with your controller, model, and view, but system testing is much more robust and actually tests your application as if a real user were using it.
-With system tests, you can test anything that the user themselves would do in your application such as commenting, deleting articles, publishing draft articles, etc.
+The beauty of system testing is that it is similar to [integration testing](#integration-testing) in that it tests the user's interaction with your controller, model, and view, but system testing tests your application as if a real user were using it.
+With system tests, you can test anything that a user would do in your application such as commenting, deleting articles, publishing draft articles, etc.

 Test Helpers
 ------------

 To avoid code duplication, you can add your own test helpers.
-Sign in helper can be a good example:
+Here is an example for signing in:

 ```ruby
 # test/test_helper.rb